Supplier Code of Conduct

 Any activity that causes bleeding or skin breakage.

-ex: cutting, piercing the skin
+ex: cutting, blood-letting

 Pre- and post-scene interviews are required for every shoot.